pplu/perl-lambda-byor/README.md

 on a system.
 Because of that, we're going to use custom compiled, modern versions of Perl as the runtime.

 ```
-mkdir layers
-build-lambda-perl-runtime
+build-lambda-perl-runtime 5.28
 ```

 will generate a `layers/perl_5.28.zip`.
-Create a layer in the Lambda console by uploading this zip file in the "Layers" section of the AWS Lambda Console.
-Take good note of it's ARN.

- - Create a cpanfile
+This can be uploaded to Lambda as a layer with `install-lambda-perl-runtime`.

-Create a `cpanfile` with the dependencies for your Lambda function
+ - Create a cpanfile with the dependencies of your project

 ```
 requires 'Moo';
 ```

 Generate the dependencies layer with:

 ```
 build-lambda-deps-layer
 ```

-this will generate another zip file that can be uploaded as another layer to AWS Lambda.
+this will generate another zip file in the layers directory that can be uploaded with `install-lambda-deps`

  - Write code.
 Start a file called `lambda_code`.
 Write a Perl subroutine: